top of page

 This level is the culmination of the Puppetmaster's delusion, showcasing the depths of his sadness and despair.
 The game's theme of "fragile" was in constant focus.

-My goals for the player experience were to make the player feel generally uneasy and to provide finality to the game as a whole by providing the last story pieces and bringing the game to a close with a final confrontation with the Puppetmaster.
+Make the player feel generally uneasy and to provide finality to the game as a whole

 Initial Design and Blockout

-The Stage section of the level needed to display different vignettes representing the Puppetmaster's Daughter's sickness and death prior to the events of the game.
-Several methods of swapping visual elements were discussed, with the fly-in + fly-out gaining favor for the semi-realistic aspects that could be pushed to fantastical limits, as well as ease of player navigation.
+The Stage section of the level needed to display different vignettes representing the Daughter's sickness and death prior to the events of the game.

 While it was decided early on that the player would travel through the Music Box, I had to figure out how they would do that - and in what direction.
 Upwards felt like the only appropriate direction, having the player essentially climb out of a distorted memory of happiness.

-The Stage is the second part of the level, and would be the very end of the game.
+The Stage is the second part of the level, and is the very end of the game.
 The Stage began as a puppet-box theatre, but eventually transitioned to a more realistic stage due to both time constraints and aesthetic/story reasons

 A transition between the Music Box and The Stage was required, and I went through several versions of a bridge before I decided on a bridge of piano keys.